MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Create a file named dockerfile and open it with your favorite text editor.
 It is important that this file have no file extension.

-Enter the following text into the dockerfile and save the file to **c:\build\nginx** on the container host.
+Enter the following text into the dockerfile and save the file to <b>c:\build\nginx</b> on the container host.
 ```
 FROM windowsservercore
 LABEL Description="nginx For Windows" Vendor="nginx" Version="1.9.3"